januaryofmine/chat-application/README.md

 </h1>

-> A real-time chat application built using React, Node.js, Express, and Socket.io which allows for communciation between multiple users inside of a chatroom
+> A real-time chat application built using React, Nestjs, MongoDB, and Socket.io which allows for communciation between multiple users inside of a chatroom

 ## Table of contents